AMRC-FactoryPlus/amrc-connectivity-stack/docs/edge-clusters.md

 As a result of this, we have found it useful at the AMRC to institute a convention for Group names that they should consist of hierarchical parts separated by hyphens.
-So, for example, those Nodes in our Mark I building at Factory 2050 might be in the Group `AMRC-F2050-Mk1`.
+So, for example, those Nodes in our MKI building at Factory 2050 might be in the Group `AMRC-F2050-MK1`.
 The Visualiser component released as part of ACS version 3 assumes such a naming convention for Groups.